kombucha7/CZ2002-Project/README.md

 # CZ2002-Project
-Object oriented project for CZ2002 in Java
+Object oriented project for CZ2002 in Java.

+Documentation done in JavaDocs